BAD GOVERNMENT

 🧂 Sodium Reduction and Sodium Replacement: A History of Reformulation and Exploding Diseases, Including Many Diseases Unheard of Before Deadly Sodium Policies

-The dance between sodium reduction and sodium replacement in U.S. food policy is not a recent improvisation—it’s a decades-long ritual performance, shaped by shifting science, industry resistance, and symbolic substitutions.
-I. Campaign Against Sodium (1970s–1990s): Sodium as Risk Signal Sodium became a biochemical glyph—a measurable signal of risk, inscribed on packaging and policy alike.
-II.…
+The dance between sodium reduction and sodium replacement in U.S. food policy is not a recent improvisation but a decades-long performance, shaped by shifty science and fraudulent substitutions.
+I. Campaign… Read more.

 -